Iceland boreal birch forests and alpine tundra: Climate

-Because the Gulf Stream has a moderating effect, portions of Iceland have an Oceanic climate (subpolar variety) (Koppen Cfc).
-But most of the ecoregion is Tundra climate (Köppen climate classification ET), a local climate in which at least one month has an average temperature high enough to melt snow (0 °C (32 °F)), but no month with an average temperature in excess of 10 °C (50 °F).
+Because the Gulf Stream has a moderating effect, portions of Iceland have an Oceanic climate (subpolar variety) (Köppen climate classification: Cfc).
+But most of the ecoregion is Tundra climate (Köppen climate classification: ET), a local climate in which at least one month has an average temperature high enough to melt snow (0 °C (32 °F)), but no month with an average temperature in excess of 10 °C (50 °F).
 Precipitation is lowest in the north, as little as 500 mm/year, and highest in the south with up to 3,500 mm/year in places.

 Flora and fauna

 Continuous vegetation covers approximately 25% of the island, 16,000 km2 of which is dryland vegetation and 10,000 km2 of wetlands.
 About 1,360 km2 is employed in crop agriculture, and about 1,250 km2 of the original white birch (Betula pubescens) forest remains.
 Another 60,000 km2 is sparsely or very sparsely covered in vegetation.
 Most of the birch is shrub-like and under 2 meters tall.
 About 2% of the forest features trees 8-12 meters tall, mostly in valleys in the north, east and south.
-Besides birch, there are some stands of Rowan (Sorbus aucuparia) and Tea-leaved willow (Salix phylicifolia).
+Besides birch, there are some stands of rowan (Sorbus aucuparia) and tea-leaved willow (Salix phylicifolia).

 There are 483 species of vascular plants recorded in Iceland.
 The largest families are the sedges (Cyperaceae), with 53 species, and grasses (Poaceae), with 47 species.
-There are 560 species of Bryophytes (liverworts, hornworts, and mosses).
+There are 560 species of bryophytes (liverworts, hornworts, and mosses).
 The most common mosses are Racomitrium lanuginosum and Racomitrium canescens.
-There are more than 550 species of lichens, and over 1200 species of funghi.
+There are more than 550 species of lichens, and over 1200 species of fungi.
 There are no reptiles or amphibians in Iceland.

 Only one species of mammal is indigenous to Iceland, the Arctic fox (Alopex lagopus).
-Polar bears (Ursus maritimus) visit occasionally on drifting sea ice, and there are introduced species such as the American mink (Mustela vison), which was brought in for fur farming but have escaped and formed a significant population.
-Another introduced species is the Wood mouse (Apodemus sylvaticus) which is now widespread in wooded areas.
+Polar bears (Ursus maritimus) visit occasionally on drifting sea ice, and there are introduced species such as the American mink (Neogale vison), which was brought in for fur farming but have escaped and formed a significant population.
+Another introduced species is the wood mouse (Apodemus sylvaticus) which is now widespread in wooded areas.

 The greatest ecological threat facing the island is soil erosion.
 While 50-60% of the island was covered in vegetation at the time of human arrival, the decline to the current 25% has been the result of soil loss caused by deforestation for firewood and timber, and overgrazing by sheep.
 In recent years, however, the nation has pursued afforestation and soil conservation programs that have stopped and reversed the decline.